Jermaine0Forbes/Java-Personal/readme.md

 ```
 [go back home][home]

-### how to retrieves all the keys in the map
+### how to retrieves all the keys in the list
-- map.keySet returns all the keys in a array like output
+- list.keySet returns all the keys in a array like output

 ```java